Mohsen-Rh214/Flutter_Calculator/README.md

 # flutter_calculator

-Building a basic coply of Oneplus OxygenOS11 Calculator with flutter.
+Building a basic copy of Oneplus OxygenOS11 "Calculator" using "Flutter".